Twisted two-dimensional material stacks for polarization optics

 for defective Jones matrices.
 Here, $|a_{\bot}\rangle = [-a^{*}_{y}, a^{*}_{x}]^{\text{T}}$ is the orthogonal state to the eigenstate $|a\rangle = [a_{x}, a_{y}]^{\text{T}}$, i.e. $\langle a_{\bot}|a\rangle = 0$.
 Note that the normal Jones matrix is a special case in Eq. \eqref{A3} with $|b\rangle = |a_{\bot}\rangle$.\\

-Before we end this section, let us also briefly review the main utilization of the Poincar\'e sphere, which we later use to visualize birefringence in retarders and degree of non-normality in polarizers.
-A Jones vector $|s\rangle = [s_{x}, s_{y}]^{\text{T}}$ can be represented as a point on the surface of the Poincar\'e sphere, with its Cartesian coordinates given by normalized Stokes parameters: $\left(S_{1}/S_{0}, S_{2}/S_{0}, S_{3}/S_{0}\right)$, with $S_{0} = |s_{x}|^2 + |s_{y}|^2$, $S_{1} =|s_{x}|^2 - |s_{y}|^2$, $S_{2} = 2\,\Re\,(s^{*}_{x}s_{y})$, and $S_{3} =2\,\Im\,(s^{*}_{x}s_{y})$.
-The orthogonal Jones vectors are mapped onto antipodal points on the Poincar\'e sphere.
-The poles on Poincar\'e sphere denote circular light and those on the equator represent linear polarized light.
-The points on its upper (lower) hemisphere denote right (left) handed polarization.
-Lastly, the latitude and longitude corresponding to each point on the sphere are twice the ellipticity and orientation angles of its corresponding Jones vector, respectively.\\

 \textit{Designer Jones Matrices via Stack \& Twist} -- Here we consider normal illumination along $z$-axis.
-The operating frequency of the devices is 20\,THz.
+The chosen operating frequency of the devices is 20\,THz.
 The 2D materials we use are black phosphorus (BP) and orthorhombic molybdenum trioxide ($\alpha$-MoO$_{3}$), see supplemental info, S2 for the material parameters \cite{low2014a, low2014b, desousa2017, zheng2019, ma2018, alvarezperez2019}.
 We assume that the 2D layers are embedded within a uniform dielectric background (air).
 This rules out asymmetric effects due to the presence of a substrate and dielectric spacers.
-The scattering coefficients of the $N$-layer stack, where each layer can be either $\alpha$-MoO$_{3}$ or BP are obtained via the transfer-matrix-method (see supplemental info, S3).
+The scattering coefficients of the $N$-layer stack, where each layer can be either $\alpha$-MoO$_{3}$ or BP are obtained via the transfer-matrix-method (see supplemental info, S3) \cite{kotov2019}.
 The twist angle for each layer is measured relative to $x$-axis.
 The design parameters (including thickness and twist angle of BP and $\alpha$-MoO$_{3}$, the layer spacing, and the chemical potential in BP) are determined numerically by use of the nonlinear programming solver FMINCON in MATLAB and minimization of the cost function defined as: $\sum_{ij}|J_{ij} - J_{ij}^{d}|$, where $\{i,j\} \in \{x,y\}$ and $J^{d}$ is the element of desired Jones matrix.
-We should comment on two points.
-One, the choice of BP and MoO$_{3}$ is because the analytic conductivity expressions for different thicknesses and dopings are available.
-This was needed to efficiently solve for the stack which minimizes the cost function.
-Two, in principle there is nothing special about our choice of the frequency.
-The twisted stack rely on the interference of multiple scatterings between the layers to achieve the polarization effects.
-The capabilities we present, thus, can be reproduced at other frequencies with other values of the parameters.\\
+We should comment on the choice of BP and MoO$_{3}$.
+This is because for these materials the analytic conductivity expressions for different thicknesses and dopings are available and one can efficiently solve for the stack which minimizes the cost function.\\

 Figure 1 shows examples of Jones matrices in three classes which can be generated from a few layer stack of BP and $\alpha$-MoO$_{3}$.
 In Fig. 1(a) the structure gives a degenerate $\left( \lambda_{a}=\lambda_{b}=0.5i \right)$ and non-normal $\left( \langle0^{\circ}|45^{\circ}\rangle\neq0 \right)$ Jones matrix.
 In panel (b), the Jones matrix is normal $\left( \langle-45^{\circ}|45^{\circ}\rangle = 0 \right)$ and singular $\left( \lambda_{a}=0, \lambda_{b}=0.5i\right)$.
 In panel (c), the stack gives a nearly defective Jones matrix, i.e. the parameter setting points to an exceptional point in polarization space where the eigenvalues and eigenvectors of the Jones matrix nearly coalesce on $0.5i$ and $|45^{\circ}\rangle$, respectively.\\